amanelis/cs-fundamentals/README.md

   	}

+## Depth First Search
-**`Depth First Search`** - The basic concept is to visit a node, then push all of the nodes to be visited onto the stack.
+The basic concept is to visit a node, then push all of the nodes to be visited onto the stack.
 To find the next node to visit we simply pop a node of the stack, and then push all the nodes connected to that one onto the stack as well and we continue doing this until all nodes are visited.
 It is a key property of the Depth First search that we not visit the same node more than once, otherwise it is quite possible that we will recurse infinitely.
 We do this by marking the node as we visit it, then unmarking it after we have finished our recursions.

 #### Iterative Depth First: